Forlaie/Decision-Trees-Website/README.md

 python app.py
 ```
 # Technical Components #
-This section is mostly focused on my code and how to use/add on to it (e.g. explanations for important helper functions I created).
+This section is mostly focused on my code, as in how to use/add on to it, as well as warnings for coding challenges I faced using Python Shiny...

 ### MathJax Equation Content ###
 All MathJax equations are stored and created in the function ```create_mathjax_content```, so if you wish to change the equations or add new text, do so there.